I Feel Like No Woman Is Attracted To Me: Low Self-Esteem And How It Impacts Dating

 What is low self-esteem?

 Self-esteem typically falls into two camps: high and low.
 Someone with high self-esteem thinks well of themselves, exhibits confidence, and can usually navigate the world with greater ease and comfort.
-Conversely, someone with low self-esteem may have trouble navigating friendships, romantic relationships, and the workplace.
+Conversely, signs of low self-esteem include having trouble navigating friendships, romantic relationships, and the workplace.

-manifests in several different ways.
+Low self-esteem can manifest in several different ways.
 For some, low self-esteem shows itself as being guarded, jumpy, and unsure of yourself.
-For others, low self-esteem means always putting yourself in the center of attention to find someone who can see and appreciate you.
+For others, low self-esteem means always putting yourself in the center of attention to find someone who can see and appreciate you, or excessive social media use.
 Low self-esteem shows itself differently from person to person and may even demonstrate different traits from day to day.

 What causes low self-esteem?

 Low self-esteem might occur after a single instance of bullying or could be the product of life-long poor treatment.
-Low self-esteem might be incurred due to societal pressures to look, speak, and behave a certain way, despite difficulty doing so.
-Existing in a space that in any way deviates from the norm can create low self-esteem, as well, as it can create feelings of ostracism and inadequacy.
+Low self-esteem might develop due to societal pressures to look, speak, and behave a certain way, despite difficulty doing so.
+Existing in a space that in any way deviates from the norm can create low self-esteem, as well as it can create feelings of ostracism and inadequacy.

 Can you treat low self-esteem?

-In most cases, you can raise your self-esteem.
+In short, yes, there are many ways you may be able to raise your self-esteem.
 Therapy, lifestyle changes, and thought process changes can all help improve self-esteem.
-Once you are saddled with low self-esteem, finding the motivation to change it can be difficult; after all, low self-esteem would tell you that you are not worth the time and attention necessary to seek treatment and general improvement.
-Nevertheless, once motivation has been found, even for a moment, treatment becomes possible.
+If you are experiencing low self-esteem, finding the motivation to change it can be challenging.
+Nevertheless, there are effective ways to improve self-esteem.

 Getty/MoMo Productions